metaleap/vscode-appz/libs/go/readme.md

 }
 ```

-OutputChannelBag is a snapshot of `OutputChannel` state at the VSC counterparty.
+OutputChannelBag (to be accessed only via `OutputChannel.Bag`) is a snapshot of
-It is obtained whenever `OutputChannel` creations and method calls (incl. the
+`OutputChannel` state.
+It is auto-updated whenever `OutputChannel` creations and
-dedicated `Get`) resolve or its event subscribers are invoked, and therefore (to
+method calls resolve or its event subscribers (if any) are invoked.
+All
-help always retain a factual view of the real full-picture) should not be
-constructed manually.
-All read-only properties are exposed as function-valued
+read-only properties are exposed as function-valued fields.
-fields.

 #### func (*OutputChannelBag) ReFetch

 ```go
 func (me *OutputChannelBag) ReFetch() func(func())
 ```
-getter docs
+ReFetch requests the current `OutputChannel` state from the VSC side and upon
+response refreshes this `OutputChannelBag`'s property value for `name` to
+reflect it.

-`return` ── A thenable that resolves when this call has completed at the
+`return` ── a thenable that resolves when this `ReFetch` call has successfully
-counterparty.
+completed at the VSC side.

 #### type OverviewRulerLane